Skip to content

 threshold float the threshold value

-rule Literal['is above', 'is below'] rule defining range alert conditions
+rule Literal['is above', 'is below'] rule defining threshold alert conditions

-aggregation Literal['average', 'sum', 'at least one', 'all'] method to use when aggregating metrics within time window, default 'average'.
+aggregation Literal['average', 'sum', 'at least one', 'all'] = average method to use when aggregating metrics within time window

-notification Literal['email', 'none'] whether to notify on trigger, by default "none"
+notification Literal['email', 'none'] = none whether to notify on trigger

-trigger_abort bool whether this alert can trigger a run abort, default False
+trigger_abort bool = False whether this alert can trigger a run abort, default False

-attach_to_run bool whether to attach this alert to the current run, default True
+attach_to_run bool = True whether to attach this alert to the current run, default True

 Returns